 Resin is cured, but surface is tacky

 1. Resin and hardener were not mixed thoroughly enough.
-Be sure to mix completely, scraping the sides of the container and stir utensil while mixing.
+Be sure to mix completely, scraping the sides of the container and stir utensil several times while mixing.

-2. When using polyester resin, this happens to the surface exposed to air during curing.
+2. When using polyester resin, this is a normal occurrence.
+The surface exposed to air during curing will remain tacky, even after the resin has fully cured.
 Either seal the side with a sealer spray or sand off the tacky surface.

-3. Excess humidity.
+3. Excess humidity when casting polyurethane resins.
 Run a room dehumidifier during the next casting.

 Resin embedments have ‘wet stains’